dmolinac/blockchain-developer-bootcamp-final-project/README.md

 Some examples:

-- Calling the oracle to retrieve the winner of a race and checking the result:
+- Calling the oracle to retrieve the winner of a race and checking the result.
 For this call to work, the local node must be active.
 In case it is not up, please write me to dmolinac@gmail.com.

 `let result = await mtdata.requestOracleRaceWinner(456)`

 `result.logs[0]`

-- Setting a horse without calling the oracle (only for contract owner):
+- Setting a horse without calling the oracle (only for contract owner).
 This operation is only for testing purposes, in mainnet this function should be removed)

 `mtdata.setHorseFromCSV("793,VEGIA,3")`

-- Get information from a horse stored:
+- Get information from a horse stored: `mtdata.getHorse(793)`

-`mtdata.getHorse(793)`

-- List horses:
+- List horses: `mtdata.listHorses()`

-`mtdata.listHorses()`

-- Mint a horse:
+- Mint a horse: `nft.mint(12,"Horse_name")`

-`nft.mint(12,"Horse_name")`

-- Get NFT Info:
+- Get NFT Info: `nft.getHorseNFTInfo(0);`

-`nft.getHorseNFTInfo(0);`

-- Get number of tokens:
+- Get number of tokens: `nft.getNumberOfTokens()`

-`nft.getNumberOfTokens()`

 ### Accessing or—if your project needs a server (not required)—running your project